johnbywater/quantdsl/README.md

 ## Overview

-Quant DSL is a functional programming language for modelling derivative instruments.
+Quant DSL is domain specific language for quantitative analytics in finance and trading.

-At the heart of Quant DSL is a set of elements - e.g. *Settlement*, *Fixing*, *Choice*, *Market* - which encapsulate maths used in finance and trading.
+At the heart of Quant DSL is a set of elements - *Settlement*, *Fixing*, *Choice*, *Market* - which encapsulate maths used in finance and trading.
 The elements of the language can be freely composed into expressions of value.
 User defined functions generate extensive dependency graphs that effectively model and evaluate exotic derivatives.